LeeVaughn/pagination-filter-v3.1/study-guide/walkthrough.md

     // inside the loop create a conditional to display the proper students
       // inside the conditional:
         // create the elements needed to display the student information
-        // insert or append the above elements
+        // insert the above elements
 }
 ```